Utilon/MutaPipe_Repo/files_for_README/old_README.md

 ## Introduction

-MutaPipe is a fast and efficient bioinformatics pipeline to screen the [Protein Data Bank (PDB)](https://www.rcsb.org/) for genes of interest and retrieve the highest quality protein structures (best resolution) for each unique sequence associated with a gene.
+MutaPipe is a fast and efficient bioinformatics pipeline to screen the [Protein Data Bank (PDB)](https://www.rcsb.org/) for genes of interest and retrieve the highest quality protein structure (best resolution) for each unique sequence associated with a gene.
 Additionally, whenever corresponding data is available, variants will be annotated using information on variant pathogenicity from [ClinVar](https://www.ncbi.nlm.nih.gov/clinvar/intro/).

-This allows researchers to efficiently screen the PDB for the most suitable template structures for a specific WT or mutant gene/protein, which can then be used for further in silico analysis such as homology modeling, mutagenesis experiments or molecular dynamics simulations.
+This allows researchers to efficiently screen the PDB for the most suitable template structures for a specific WT or mutant gene/protein which can be used for further in silico analysis such as homology modeling, mutagenesis experiments or molecular dynamics simulations.

 ![alt text](https://github.com/Utilon/Pipeline_Git/blob/main/files_for_README/Figure1_pipeline_simple_flowchart.jpeg)

 **Figure 1.** Pipeline overview.
-MutaPipe takes a list of gene names as input.
-The pipeline firstly performs a search of the entire Protein Data Bank (PDB) and retrieves information on all available protein structures associated with the input genes (and the species: Homo sapiens).
-Subsequently, a BLASTp against the canonical protein reference sequence (obtained from [UniProt](https://www.uniprot.org/)) is performed for each identified PDB sequence.
-The BLASTp alignment is used to identify mismatches, including single amino variants (SAVs), in the amino acid sequence of the PDB structures relative to the canonical sequence.
-Next, the data is filtered and rearranged to output a table listing the *n* highest quality structures for all available sequences in the PDB which are associated with the input genes.
-Additionally, if a given amino acid change has corresponding variant data in ClinVar, this information will be added to the output table.
+MutaPipe requires a list of gene names as input.
+The pipeline firstly performs a search of the entire Protein Data Bank (PDB) to retrieve information on all protein structures available in the PDB which are associated with the input genes (and the species: Homo sapiens).
+In a second step, a BLASTp against the canonical reference sequence for a given input gene (obtained from [UniProt](https://www.uniprot.org/)) is performed for each sequence of every identified protein structure associated with said gene of interest.
+The BLASTp alignment is used to identify mismatches in the amino acid sequence of the PDB structures relative to the canonical sequence.
+In a subsequent step, the data is filtered and rearranged to output a table listing the highest quality structure for all available sequences in the PDB which are associated with the input genes.
+Additionally, if a given amino acid change in an input gene is listed in ClinVar, this information will be added to the output table.